mi-lrn/SH13LDME/README.md

 ## Overview

-SH13LDME© is an open-source comprehensive Windows privacy and security configuration tool that provides an intuitive interface for managing Windows registry settings that may not be easily available to non-technical users.
+SH13LDME© is an open-source, comprehensive Windows privacy and security configuration tool that provides an intuitive interface for managing Windows registry settings that may not be easily available to non-technical users.

 <div align="center" markdown="1">
    <a href="https://your-website-placeholder-url.com">